 You simply press the function button to get the menus and sub-menu and also use the Select Know to scroll through them.

 Noise Reduction: This feature is an added option.
 It used to be optional but now has been included.
-It gives you a beneficial DSP noise reduction, adjustable DSP filtering.
+It gives you a beneficial DSP noise reduction, and adjustable DSP filtering.

 This allows you to customize the radio’s audio to eliminate unwanted noise and interference permanently.
 It is an added advantage for people living around areas with much radio frequency activity.